Ruisanchezjavier/fp64-anhtunguyen-MenuGenerator/README.md

 ### I don't see my changes...

-Everytime you change any file inside the `./src` folder the website's public URL will automatically refresh the changes (it's a process called hot deploy)
-Remember also to refresh cleaning the cache (`command+shift+r` on Mac, `control+shift+r` on PC & Linux)
+"Whenever you make changes to any file within the (./src) folder, the public URL of the website will automatically refresh to reflect the updates.
+This process, known as hot deploy, ensures that your changes are immediately visible.
+Additionally, remember to refresh the page while clearing the cache to ensure that you see the most recent changes.
+On Mac, you can do this by pressing (command+shift+r), while on PC and Linux, it's (control+shift+r).
+If you encounter any issues, please let us know."
 ### How do I include more images in my project?

 Add them inside the `./src/assets/img` folder and import them from any of your JS files.
 E.g: `import "../assets/img/rigo-baby.jpg";`